One Night Love Affair

 "One Night Love Affair" is a song by Canadian singer and songwriter Bryan Adams.
 Written by Adams and Jim Vallance for Adams's fourth studio album, Reckless (1984), it was the fifth single released from the album.
 It is one of Adams's most recognizable and popular songs in North America.
-The song peaked at #13 on the Billboard Hot 100 and #7 on the Top Rock Tracks chart and has appeared on Adams's compilation album Anthology (2005).
+The song peaked at number 13 on the Billboard Hot 100 and number seven on the Top Rock Tracks chart and has appeared on Adams's compilation album Anthology (2005).
 It was the only single taken from Reckless with no music video, among the six that were officially released between 1984 and 1986.

 Lyrics

 The song is about a one-night stand.
 The lyrics describe the encounter and the subsequent parting of ways of the protagonists, who, the song suggests, are concealing deeper feelings.

 Chart performance

 "One Night Love Affair" was officially released to US radio in 1985, it appeared on the Billboard magazine's Hot 100 chart at 13 and 7 on the mainstream rock tracks.
 In Canada, "One Night Love Affair" was officially released to radio in February 1985.
 The song reached the top twenty on the Canadian Singles Chart and remained in the top twenty for another month.
 "One Night Love Affair" was the lowest charting single from Reckless (1984).